 1 Will students apply on-line?
 If not, how will they apply?

 2 What term(s) can students be admitted to?

-3 Does this impact enrollment? Ĭ 4 How should Marketing and Student Recruitment handle initial inquiries about this proposal before official approval? إ Can classes towards this program be taken at the same time as another program? ) Can classes towards this program be taken at the same time as another program: 6 What is the application deadline?
-7 What are the admission qualifications?
-(IE. High school transcript required, grade 12 standing, minimum average, any required courses, etc.) 8 What is the selection criteria?
-(IE. If only average then 100% weighting; if other factors such as interview, essay, etc. what is the weighting of each of these in the admission decision.)
-9 What are the admission categories and admit types?
+3 Does this impact enrollment?

+4 How should Marketing and Student Recruitment handle initial inquiries about this proposal before official approval?

+5 Can classes towards this program be taken at the same time as another program?

+6 What is the application deadline?

+- 7 What are the admission qualifications?
+(IE. High school transcript required, grade 12 standing, minimum average, any required courses, etc.) - 8 What is the selection criteria?
+(IE. If only average then 100% weighting; if other factors such as interview, essay, etc. what is the weighting of each of these in the admission decision.) - 9 What are the admission categories and admit types?
 (IE. High school students and transfer students or one group?
 Special admission?
-Aboriginal equity program?)
-10 What is the application process?
+Aboriginal equity program?) - 10 What is the application process?
 (IE. Online application and supplemental information (required checklist items) through the Admissions Office or sent to the College/Department?)

 11 Who makes the admission decision?
 (IE. Admissions Office or College/Department/Other?)

 12 Letter of acceptance - are there any special requirements for communication to newly admitted students?

 13 Will the standard application fee apply?

 14 Will all applicants be charged the fee or will current, active students be exempt?
-4.5 Are interpolated and admissible to this program?

 15 Are international students admissible to this program?